okapigirl/sawyer-sage/enm-context.md

 3 Jan
 Ryan's eyes flash darker at that—your explicit permission landing hard.
 "What I want?"
 His voice drops into that command register as he pulls your jeans down, underwear with them, tosses them aside.
 "I want to fuck you without the careful mapping.
 See if the attunement holds when I'm not checking every shift."
 His hands slide up your thighs, gripping firm.
-"I want to pin you down and make you come on my cock before I let you touch yourself.
+"I want to pin you down and make you come on me before I let you touch yourself.
 Hear what sounds you make when you're not trying to track if you're doing it right."
 He pulls your shirt up and off, reaches behind you to unhook your bra in one smooth motion.
 His mouth finds your breast immediately—no preamble, just tongue and teeth, deliberate pressure.
 When he pulls back, his eyes lock on yours.
 "And I want to know if that bracelet's still doing something when my hand's around your throat."
 His hand slides up, palm warm against your sternum, thumb brushing your collarbone—not restricting yet, just marking the intent.
 "That work for you?"
-The sounds that spill from my throat spike here and there and go completely _feral-wrecked_ at—_make sure you come on my cock before I let you touch yourself_—and—“if that bracelet’s still doing something when my hands around your throat_, eyes dark when they lock onto his.
+The sounds that spill from my throat spike here and there and go completely _feral-wrecked_ at—_make sure you come on me before I let you touch yourself_—and—“if that bracelet’s still doing something when my hands around your throat_, eyes dark when they lock onto his.
 And then I realise he asked a question and I need to answer, and after a glitched out delay, I breathe a _yeah_ with a gasp laced in.
 3 Jan
 Ryan groans at your delayed response—reading the glitch, the spike, the way your system just short-circuited.